-In this ever-changing fashion business, the only thing that has held its popularity firm and fierce is saree.
+In this ever-changing fashion business, the only thing that has held its popularity firm and fierce is the saree.
 It is not just a garment but an identity of our culture that dates back to the era of Indus valley civilization.
-Thus, saree is an ancient garment, yet it is never boring.
-Moreover, saree possesses a timeless charm and elegance that it lends to the wearer.
+Thus, the saree is an ancient garment, yet it is never boring.
+Moreover, the saree possesses a timeless charm and elegance that it lends to the wearer.
 This uniqueness of sarees is unmatched and priceless.

 Therefore, this post describes some of the most beautiful sarees in the world.
 Every saree is distinct in its own way, however, I have picked some really classic sarees that can never go out of fashion.

 1. Pure silk saree

 These are truly timeless and can never cease to be in fashion.
 Their fabric is really smooth, lightweight with a soft lustre.
 Furthermore, you can find them in unique design and prints.
 Personally, my favourite ones are those with light zari work on the border and pallu.

 The chikankari embroidery is the identity of the city of Lucknow, Uttar Pradesh.
 These sarees are the perfect choice for summers as they come in cool pastel shades.
 Chikankari sarees are available in different fabrics such as cotton, georgette, chiffon or cotton-silk blend.

 Also read- A bride’s guide to hand embroidery